Now more than ever,

 Such organisational shifts are mainly due to the new urgency with which decisions must be taken, as the C-Suite is usually best placed to quickly respond to issues, update policies, and cope with dynamic or critical situations.
 Employee health has become one of the main areas, where the C-Suite has expanded its responsibilities.
 More and more C-Level executives (about 80% according to a recent IBM research) are now supporting their employees’ physical and mental health.

-International SOS itself has also observed, during the first year of the pandemic, a doubling in calls from C-Suite level people to our Assistance Centres.
+International SOS itself has also observed, since the first year of the pandemic, a doubling in calls from C-Suite level people to our Assistance Centres.

 Dr Philippe Guibert